keplr32b/haltgate/README.md

 ## Limits

 - Studionet demo network, not a production SLA
-- Owner controls host allowlist and criteria at registration (governance surface)
+- Owner controls host allowlist and registration criteria (governance surface)
+- Owner may clear a CONFIRMED halt (owner_clear_halt); this is ops recovery, not a second AI appeal
 - Single evidence URL per adjudication cycle in v1
-- LLM judgment is point-in-time; labels are closed to reduce wording drift
+- LLM judgment is point-in-time; closed verdict labels reduce wording drift
 - Not a legal determination of an exploit